 - Bug bounty or freelance ethical hackers earn from $1,000 to $1,000,000 depending on the severity of the issue they find and the company involved (according to HackerOne, 2019).

-One common theme to take away is that anything security-related is expensive, and to hire someone who is knowledgeable in that field, the pay is always significantly.
+One common theme to take away here is that anything security-related is expensive.
+To hire someone who is knowledgeable in the cybersecurity field the pay is always significantly high.

 3. You will always have a job because cyber threats will never cease